Kristina01111000/MemoryGame/README.md

 # MemoryGame
 Basic memory game using javascript

-Needs a folder with images that are 100 by 100 px
+images need to be 100 by 100 px

-  ? is this something that can be stored on github?
+  - is there a way to put them in a folder on github?